zeeshanmnawaz786/Parking-DAPP/README.md

     ├── hardhat/
     │   ├── contracts/ (folder with contracts)
-    │   ├── deploy/ (folder with files needed for deploying contract) │   ├── test/ (folder with files needed for testing contract) │   ├── .env.example (example environment file)
+    │   ├── deploy/ (folder with files needed for deploying contract) │   ├── test/ (folder with files needed for a testing contract) │   ├── .env.example (example environment file)
     │   ├── README.md
     │   └── ...